cilium/cilium/Documentation/architecture.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-With Cilium, all containers in the cluster are connected to a single logical network, which is associated with a single ''cluster prefix''.
+With Cilium, all containers in the cluster are connected to a single logical network, which is associated with a single *cluster prefix*.
 Cilium may have an IPv6 cluster prefix and an IPv4 cluster prefix, in which case a container gets both a IPv6 and IPv4 address, or just a single cluster prefix.

-The simplest approach is to use private address space, though there are some scenarios where you would choose to use publicly routable addresses (see the next section on IP Interconnectivity).
+The simplest approach is to use a private address space, though there are some scenarios where you would choose to use publicly routable addresses (see the next section on IP Interconnectivity).